js-bits/model/README.md

 [TBD]

-More examples can be found in [examples](https://github.com/js-bits/model/tree/main/examples) folder
+More examples can be found in [examples](https://github.com/js-bits/model/tree/main/examples) folder.

 ## How is this different from [JSON Schema](https://json-schema.org/)?